Joefear/Eagle/README.md

 ## License/Terms of Use
 - The code is released under the Apache 2.0 license as found in the [LICENSE](https://gitlab-master.nvidia.com/perceptron/model/vlm/eagle/-/blob/main/LICENSE) file.
+Portions of the code in this repo are reused and subject to their original licenses.
+Some files have been modified, with appropriate attribution and additional license headers added where applicable.
-- The pretrained model weights are released under the [NVIDIA License](https://gitlab-master.nvidia.com/perceptron/model/vlm/eagle/-/blob/main/LICENSE_Model) <br>
-- The service is a research preview intended for non-commercial use only, and is subject to the following licenses and terms:
+- The pretrained Eagle 2 & 2.5 model weights are released under the [NVIDIA License](https://gitlab-master.nvidia.com/perceptron/model/vlm/eagle/-/blob/main/LICENSE_Model).
+The models are research preview intended for non-commercial use only, and are subject to the following licenses and terms:
   - Model License of Qwen2.5-7B-Instruct: [Apache-2.0](https://huggingface.co/Qwen/Qwen2.5-7B-Instruct/blob/main/LICENSE)
+  - Eagle 2 - Model License of PaliGemma SigLIP: [Gemma License](https://ai.google.dev/gemma/terms)
+  - Eagle 2 - Model License of CLIP ConvNeXt: [MIT](https://choosealicense.com/licenses/mit/)
-  - Model License of SigLIP2: [Apache-2.0](https://huggingface.co/google/siglip2-so400m-patch16-512)
+  - Eagle 2.5 - Model License of SigLIP2: [Apache-2.0](https://choosealicense.com/licenses/apache-2.0/)
   - Models are improved using Qwen.
+- For code contributions to Eagle, please refer to the [Contribution Guide](CONTRIBUTING.md).
-  - Furthermore, users are reminded to ensure that their use of the dataset and checkpoints is in compliance with all applicable laws and regulations.
+- Users are reminded to ensure that their use of the dataset and model weights is in compliance with all applicable laws and regulations.

 ## Acknowledgement
-- [InternVL](https://github.com/OpenGVLab/InternVL): we built the codebase based on InternVL.
-Thanks for the great open-source project.
+- [LLaVA](https://github.com/haotian-liu/LLaVA), [LLaVA-HR](https://github.com/luogen1996/LLaVA-HR) and [InternVL](https://github.com/OpenGVLab/InternVL): The Eagle codebase has integrated modified components from these repositories.
+Many thanks for the great open-source projects.
-- [VLMEvalKit](https://github.com/open-compass/VLMEvalKit): We use vlmeval for evaluation.
-Many thanks for their wonderful tools.
+- [LMMs-Eval](https://github.com/EvolvingLMMs-Lab/lmms-eval) and [VLMEvalKit](https://github.com/open-compass/VLMEvalKit): We use derivatives of these repositories for evaluation.
+Many thanks for the wonderful tools.
-- Thanks to [Cambrian](https://cambrian-mllm.github.io), [LLaVA-One-Vision](https://llava-vl.github.io/blog/2024-08-05-llava-onevision/) and more great work for their efforts in organizing open-source data.
+- Thanks to [Cambrian](https://cambrian-mllm.github.io), [LLaVA-One-Vision](https://llava-vl.github.io/blog/2024-08-05-llava-onevision/), [The Cauldron](https://huggingface.co/datasets/HuggingFaceM4/the_cauldron) and many other works for the great efforts in open-sourcing data.
+- The team would like to give special thanks to the NVIDIA TSE Team, including Chen Fu, Yuchao Jin, Le An, and Josh Park, for their exceptional work on the optimized TensorRT and edge deployment of Eagle.